-In the last two quarters of 2014-15 (October 2014 - March 2015) our Planning Committee made 17 planning application decisions, which equated to 11% of all planning applications determined.
-Across Wales 7% of all planning application decisions were made by planning committee over the same period.
+In 2015-16, our Planning Committee made 29 planning application decisions during the year, which equated to 8% of all planning applications determined.
+Across Wales 7% of all planning application decisions were made by planning committee.

 0% of these member-made decisions went against officer advice.
-This compared to 11% of member-made decisions across Wales.
-This equated to 0% of all planning application decisions going against officer advice; 0.7% across Wales.
+This compared to 9% of member-made decisions across Wales.
+This equated to 0% of all planning application decisions going against officer advice; 0.6% across Wales.

-In 2014-15 we received 6 appeals against our planning decisions, which equated to 1.8 appeals for every 100 applications received.
-Across Wales 1.9 appeals were received for every 100 applications.
-Figure 8 shows how the volume of appeals received has changed since 2013-14 and how this compares to Wales.
+In 2015-16 we received 9 appeals against our planning decisions, which equated to 2 appeals for every 100 applications received.
+Across Wales 2 appeals were received for every 100 applications.
+Figure 8 shows how the volume of appeals received has changed since 2014-15 and how this compares to Wales.